thisisnic/blog-code/content/post/2022-01-24-open-source-developer-apprenticeship-9-months-in/index.md

 ---
-title: Open Source Developer Apprenticeship - 9 months in
+title: "Open Source Developer Apprenticeship - 9 months in"
 author: ''
-date: '2022-01-24'
+date: '2022-01-23'
 slug: open-source-developer-apprenticeship-9-months-in
 categories: []
 tags:
 - contributing to open source
 - arrow
 ---

 I’ve been meaning to blog for ages, but have been so wrapped up in project things I’ve not found/made the time to do so.
 Note that around July 2021, Ursa Computing (i.e. where I originally started my apprenticeship) became part of a new company, [Voltron Data](https://voltrondata.com/), but for the sake of simplicity here, I refer to where I work as Voltron Data, even when talking about things that happened prior to July 2021.